tovarog23/AISI_CFS_Design_Functions/README.md

  * [Installation and Use](#installation-and-use)

 ### Objective:
-The objective of this repository is to provide design functions can be imported into any other python script or used directly in an excel file spreadsheet as User Defined Functions (UDF) with the help of modules such as [xlwings](https://github.com/xlwings/xlwings), allowing users to design more easily these type of members which can become complicated to design by hand.
+The objective of this repository is to provide design functions can be imported into any other python script or used directly in an excel file spreadsheet as User Defined Functions (UDF) with the help of modules such as [xlwings](https://github.com/xlwings/xlwings), allowing users to design more easily cold formed steel members which can become complicated to design manually.

-Aside from the manual itself, resources and examples related to the design of cold formed steel members are quite limited and typically very brief, not fully covering all possible design cases that can be present on typical cold formed steel members.
+Aside from the manual itself, resources and examples related to the design of cold formed steel members are quite limited and typically very brief, not fully covering all possible design cases that can be present on typical cold formed steel members forming part of load bearing wall panels.
 This particular repository aims in providing as well another resource for structural engineers or any other curious mind with a simple algorithm that can be easily replicated and applied.
 The whole process can be read directly in the script and compared with the manuals and standards published by the American Institute of Steel and Iron.

 ### Modules and Technologies Employed:
 The following modules were used in the development of this repository: